How to Enable LSA Protection in Windows 11

 - Go to: Computer Configuration > Administrative Templates > System > Local Security Authority.

-- Double-click Configure LSASS to run as protected process.
+- Double-click Configure LSASS to run as protected process and set it to Enabled.

 Summary

 LSA Protection is a vital security layer that blocks unauthorized code from accessing your login credentials.
-You can enable it through the Windows Security app, the Registry Editor, or the Group Policy editor.
-By turning this feature on, you significantly improve your system’s resistance to cyberattacks.
+By ensuring your hardware supports UEFI and Secure Boot, you can enable this feature via Windows Security, the Registry, or Group Policy.
+This simple step significantly improves your system’s resistance to credential theft and malicious code injection.

 Was this guide helpful?